CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Film Recycling

-Toray Industries is promoting production activities that use resources carefully by using PET in such forms as waste from the PET film LUMIRROR manufacturing process to make eco-friendly textile and resin products and film.
-In addition, the Company operates a recycling system for collecting used PET film from customer manufacturing processes to be recycled and reused as raw material for film.
+Toray Industries is promoting production activities that use resources carefully.
+PET plastic generated as waste in PET film LUMIRROR manufacturing and other processes is collected and re-pelletized for use in making textiles and resin products and film.
+In addition, the Company operates a system for collecting used PET film from customer manufacturing processes, and then recycling it as raw material for film.

 Processing and Re-using Recovered Raw Materials Generated from Manufacturing Processes